stellar-deprecated/interstellar/docs/developing-mcs-module.md

 First, you should tie your widget styles to a controller by putting your `require` statement here.
 In the future, Interstellar will provide conditional `require`s mechanism - when application is not using your widget, styles won't be loaded too.

 Next, you can notice that modules can use other modules services.
-In an example above `FriendbotWidgetController` is using `interstellar-stellard.Sessions` and `interstellar-stellard.Server` services.
+In an example above `FriendbotWidgetController` is using `interstellar-sessions.Sessions` and `interstellar-network.Server` services.

 Another interesting part of this controller is an example of using `interstellar-core.Config` service to read configuration value.